 Field-hunting tip

-Look in oxidized hydrothermal deposits and weathering zones country — that is the host setting where mössbauerite typically forms.
+Look in oxidized hydrothermal deposits and weathering zones country, the host setting where mössbauerite typically forms.
 If you start seeing goethite, lepidocrocite, calcite in float, you are in the right ground.
 Field specimens usually show a platy hexagonal crystals, micaceous aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.